jscrane/r65emu/README.md

 r65emu
 ======

-Emulation library for 6502-based 8-bit microcomputers.
+Emulation library for 8-bit microcomputers based on 6502, i8080 and z80.

 Libraries:
 ---------